choltreppe/parlexgen/README.md

-**Important**: version 0.2.0 introduces a new `ParsingError` type that is generic (more information below) which will break some code but should be a easy fix
+**Note**: version 0.2.0 introduces a new `ParsingError` type that is generic (more information below) which will break some code but should be a easy fix

 # ParLexGen